gabeweng/gabeweng.github.io/_posts/2020-10-21-visual-regex.md

 Regex also provides quantifiers "*", "+" and "?" using which you can specify flexible repetition of a character.

 - **0 or 1 times**: `?`
 The `?` quantifier matches the previous character if it repeats 0 or 1 times.
 This can be useful to make certain parts optional.
+It is equivalent to  `{0,1}`.

     ![](/images/regex-question-mark-clarify.png){:.align-center}